polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

     ```

     !!!note
-        The `test-proposal.ts` file is where you'll write your code to simulate and test OpenGov proposals.
+        You'll write your code to simulate and test OpenGov proposals in the `test-proposal.ts` file.

 5. Open the `tsconfig.json` file and ensure it includes these compiler options:
     ```json